Thea specialises in Clinical Negligence, complex Personal Injury claims, and Inquests.

 - Complex psychiatric and psychological injuries including cases of pre-existing vulnerability and Secondary Victim cases

 Insurers seek out Thea’s advice and representation in cases involving fraud, including cases of malingering/exaggeration, phantom passengers and low velocity impacts.
 Thea is also experienced in dealing with questions of complex policy and coverage issues: drafting applications, advising on issues, preparing applications under the uninsured and untraced drivers’ agreements, and representing clients on a variety of issues including insurer status and Nemeti applications.

 Thea is experienced in handling claims involving sensitive issues and vulnerable applicants.
 She has successfully represented adults and children who have been victims of physical and sexual abuse.

-Thea has recently expanded her practice and has dealt with a significant number of claims involving attacks on teachers and mental health nurses, both on behalf of the claimant and the defendant.
+Thea represents claimants and defendants in a number of claims involving attacks on teachers and mental health nurses.

 Examples of Thea’s cases include: